What is Patient Flow?

 The high visibility with clinician-facing boards allows staff and patients real-time awareness with a HIPAA compliant waiting room whiteboard.

-The 4-hour time frame referenced in the Standard is a guideline for hospitals to use as a reasonable goal in its boarding time - the time when a patient is held in the emergency department to the time they are admitted or transferred.
+The 4-hour time frame referenced in the Standard is a guideline for hospitals to use as a reasonable goal in its boarding time - when a patient is held in the emergency department to the time they are admitted or transferred.

 Hospitals measure and set goals for patient flow based on:

-- availability of patient beds
+- Availability of patient beds

-- the throughput of areas where patients receive care treatment, and services (such as inpatient units, laboratory, and radiology)
+- The throughput of areas where patients receive care treatment, and services (such as inpatient units, laboratory, and radiology)

-- The safety of areas where patients receive care, treatment and services
+- The safety of areas where patients receive care, treatment, and services

 - The efficiency of the non-clinical services that support patient care and treatment (such as housekeeping and transportation)